Syllabus for SOC-210

 You will need the following materials to do the work of the course.
 The required textbook is available from the University's textbook supplier, MBS Direct.

-Marriage and the Family is a three-credit online course, consisting of five modules.
+Marriage and the Family is a three-credit online course, consisting of six modules.
 Modules include study materials and activities.

-Each of the course's five modules include an online discussion forum and a writing assignment (reaction report).
-The course also includes two proctored online examinations—a midterm and a final.
+Each of the course's six modules include a written assignment and a blog post.
+The course also includes three proctored online examinations.
 See below for more details.

 Consult the Course Calendar for due dates.